LuizGPassos/Well-Hello/README.md

 - **Voice Settings:**
   Adjust the parameters in `tts_response.py` to customize the voice settings (e.g., stability, similarity_boost).

-## Contributing
-We welcome contributions!
-Please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.